Intermodalics/pickit-docs/docs/documentation/picking/pick-point-location.rst

 Pick point position and orientation
 -----------------------------------

-The **point position and orientation** can be specified in two ways:
+The **pick point position and orientation** can be specified in two ways:

 - Exact values, manually entering the six coordinates for position and orientation.
   This option is useful when dealing with models :ref:`taught from CAD <teach-from-cad>`, as pick points can be placed with absolute accuracy with respect to the CAD origin.